Ramadas P. Shenoy: Career

-Dr. R. P. Shenoy has been with the Indian Institute of Science, Bangalore, Karnataka, India, since 1990 as a Visiting Professor and with the Jawaharlal Nehru Center for Advanced Scientific Research, Bangalore, Karnataka, India, since 1993.
+Shenoy has been with the Indian Institute of Science, Bangalore, Karnataka, India, since 1990 as a visiting professor and with the Jawaharlal Nehru Center for Advanced Scientific Research, Bangalore, Karnataka, India, since 1993.

 Death

-Dr. R. P Shenoy died on 16 August 2012 at Bangalore.
+Shenoy died on 16 August 2012 at Bangalore.

-Area of Expertise
+Area of expertise

-His areas of expertise included, Electronics Engineering, microwave engineering, radar and communication technology, encryption and restricted access systems, with specific emphasis on defence applications and associated electronic warfare, microwave tubes.
+His areas of expertise included electronics engineering, microwave engineering, radar and communication technology, encryption and restricted access systems, with specific emphasis on defence applications and associated electronic warfare, microwave tubes.